UOX3DevTeam/UOX3/README.md

   > If you don't wish to rely on the automake.sh script, but want control over the process yourself, follow these steps (same as what automake.sh does) in a Terminal.
 This also works on Windows/macOS as an alternative to compiling with IDEs:
   > - Navigate to root of cloned UOX3 git repository, and execute these commands:\
   > `cmake make/cmake -B ./build -DCMAKE_BUILD_TYPE=Release`\
-  > `cmake --build ./build --config Release\
+  > `cmake --build ./build --config Release`

-  > Replace "Release" with "Debug" in the above instructions to create a debug-build; delete **make/cmake/build** directory to do clean builds.
+  > Replace "Release" with "Debug" in the above instructions to create a debug-build; delete **build** directory to do clean builds.
 </details>

 <details>